stephrdev/django-markymark/docs/source/extensions.rst

         'markdown/js/plugins/filer-file.js',
     ]

-For this extension additional settings are required in the documentation of `django-filer <http://django-filer.readthedocs.org/en/latest/settings.html>`_
+For this extension additional settings are required that can be found in the `django-filer documentation <http://django-filer.readthedocs.org/en/latest/settings.html>`_